-PPP recognises that delivering an OET preparation course is unlike other courses providers might deliver such as IELTS or General English due to the specialist language area.
-At the same time OET is highly regarded as a quality product by both its stakeholders and the candidates who elect to take the test as their first step to a medical career in the countries where OET is recognised.
+PPP recognises that delivering an OET preparation course is unlike other courses providers might deliver, such as IELTS or General English, due to the specialist language area.
+At the same time OET is highly regarded as a quality product by both its stakeholders and the candidates who elect to take the test as the first step to a healthcare career in the countries where OET is recognised.

 All educational institutions currently preparing students for the OET or interested in starting to do so are recommended to register for PPP to become a Preliminary Provider.
 Eligible Preliminary Providers can complete further training which will lead to endorsement as a Premium Provider.

 OET agree with the minimum standards for teaching qualifications listed by numerous education quality assurance providers such as NEAS.
 These providers list the following requirements for teachers as a minimum: